evansbenj/SulaRAD/13_Working_with_HiSeqX_data.md

 This indicated that the coverage was >40X for each of the three samples.
 Cool!

+# Genotyping

+Andre Corvalo did the data filtering genotyping through haplotypecaller.
+I think used the g.vcf files and put them through the same genotyping (genotypegvcfs) and filtering steps that I used for the RADseq data, including replacing genotypes with no calls when a depth of less than 5 was detected using select variants and my custom script (because the GATK genotype filter does not seem to work).

+This was also done for chrX using a diploid genotyping.
+I then plan to use my perl script to genotype based on maximum coverage, irrespective of the sex of the individual.

+Because I am using a hardmasked rhesus reference genome, the repetitive regions identified with repeat masker also will be filtered out.

+# BELOW WAS NOT USED SORTOF

 Use unified genotyper to call bases:
 ```
 java -Xmx4G -jar /usr/local/gatk/GenomeAnalysisTK.jar -T UnifiedGenotyper -R /home/ben/2015_SulaRADtag/HiSeqX/Project_MEL_11554_B01_CUS_WGS.2016-07-27/rheMac2_YM/rheMac2.fa -I ./Sample_nemestrina-PM664/analysis/alignment_corr/nemestrina-PM664.sorted.dedup.bam  -I ./Sample_tonkeana-PM592/analysis/alignment_corr/tonkeana-PM592.sorted.dedup.bam  -I ./Sample_nigra-PM664/analysis/alignment_corr/nigra-PM664.sorted.dedup.bam -out_mode EMIT_ALL_CONFIDENT_SITES -o nem_tonk_nigra.vcf